 - Interest – Just like the majority of other loans, the interest is the amount the lender charges you for borrowing money.

-- Taxes – Real Estate tax rates vary significantly from area to area, so you should figure out just how much of your PITI goes to taxes.
+- Taxes – Real estate tax rates vary significantly from area to area, so you should figure out just how much of your PITI goes to taxes.

 - Insurance – Your lender may require homeowner’s insurance as part of your PITI.

 Another requirement from your lender that can be included in your monthly PITI is Private Mortgage Insurance (PMI).
 If you put down less than 20% for a down payment – even with good credit– then your lender may find your smaller down payment as a higher chance of default, thus requiring PMI.
-Though PMI payments can be canceled once you gain 20% equity in your home, building up to 20% can mean years of pricey PMI payments
+Though PMI payments can be canceled once you gain 20% equity in your home, building up to 20% can mean years of pricey PMI payments.

 PITI & Escrow

-PITI & The 28% Rule
+PITI & the 28% Rule

 When it comes to calculating what you can afford regarding your PITI, a good rule of thumbs is that 28% of your gross monthly income is the maximum monthly cash outflow for costs associated with your house payments.

-The 28% amount is calculated by taking the principal and interest of your monthly mortgage payment and adding one-twelfth of your annual real estate taxes (i.e., one month of real estate taxes), as well as one-twelfth of your annual homeowner’s insurance premium (i.e., one month of your annual homeowner’s insurance) and one-twelfth of any annual association fees (i.e., one month of your annual HOA fees).
+Take the principal and interest of your monthly mortgage payment.
+Add 1/12 of your annual real estate taxes (aka one month of real estate taxes).
+Then add 1/12 of your annual homeowner’s insurance premium (aka one month of your annual homeowner’s insurance).
+Finally, add 1/12 of any annual association fees (such as one month of your annual HOA fees, if you’ll have them).
 Then divide this by your gross monthly income.